OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-ionic.md

 ### Code requirements

-1) Add to global styles the following rule.
+**1)** Add to global styles the following rule.
 For example, in openvidu-ionic app it is done [right here](https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-ionic/src/global.scss#L13-L15).
 This will allow us to put other HTML elements above the video elements.

+One limitation for iOS is the background color of your app: we need it to be transparent to allow plugin videos to be visible behind the Ionic app.
+So you have 2 choices: you can have one video or many videos to fill all available space in the device's screen (which is in fact the most common layout in video conferencing apps for mobile phones) or you'll have to go with a white background if videos leave visible space in your app's layout.

 ```scss
 :root {